Poultry

 Directions

-- Remove chicken from plastic bag when thawed.
-Cook chicken broth in a glass measuring cup in a microwave until it boils.
-Place chicken in a mid-size slow-cooker along with chicken broth and spices- stir slightly to incorporate spices into broth.
-Cover slow-cooker with lid and cook on high for 4-5 hours- no need to stir contents.
-Check chicken occasionally and add a little water if needed to keep chicken from drying out.
+• Remove chicken from plastic bag when thawed.
+Preheat mid-size slow-cooker for 10 minutes on high.
+Cook chicken in an slightly oiled large skillet over medium heat and brown chicken on both sides- about three minutes each side.
+This process gives the chicken more flavor.
+Then place chicken, broth and spices in a slow-cooker.
+Also add browned chicken bits from skillet.
+Stir slightly to incorporate spices into broth.
+Cover slow-cooker with lid and cook on high for about 4 hours.
+Check chicken occasionally and add a little warm water if needed to keep chicken from drying out.

-- When chicken is fully cooked and not pink in color or 170F degrees, remove from slow-cooker and place on a large plate.
+• When chicken is fully cooked and not pink in color or 170F degrees, remove from slow-cooker and place on a large plate.
 Using two forks, shred chicken pieces into smaller pieces when cool.
 Use for tacos or soup.
-Drain any excess broth before using with tacos.
+Drain any excess liquid before using with tacos.

 Notes